-This might include: The Inclusion Club; School/Student Council; Buddy and peer-mentoring systems; peer mediation; PSHE events; Regular feedback questionnaires with groups of children; Anti-Bullying; Think U Know, Childnet, Digital Literacy Scheme of work etc; NSPCC; Bully busters help line.
+Specific systems outside of expected day to day classroom interaction and support will include: Inclusion Club; School Council; peer-mentoring systems; peer mediation; PSHE events; feedback questionnaires with groups of children; Anti-Bullying; Think U Know, Childnet, Digital Literacy Scheme of work etc; NSPCC; Bully busters help line.

 As part of their PSHE curriculum, pupils will learn about a range of issues and how to keep safe.
 They will be given information about who to talk to both inside and outside of the school environment.
-Pupils have weekly PSHE lessons where they have an in depth and age appropriate programme of study that incorporates aspects of RSE and wider topics.
+Pupils have weekly PSHE lessons where they have an in-depth and age appropriate programme of study that incorporates aspects of RSE and wider topics.